 Next you'll find the very best colleges in Iowa for studying Political Science & Government.
 Our ranking methodology includes only Iowa colleges and universities and ranks them based on factors like graduate salaries, accreditation, educational quality, and more.

 It's hard to beat Grinnell College if you wish to pursue Political Science & Government as a major.
 Graduates from the political science & government program at Grinnell College earn 2.5% more than the typical college graduate in this field.
 Grinnell, Iowa presents a quaint small-town feeling for young people to learn in.

 Because of the school's fantastic four-year graduation rate of 79.3%, college students usually accumulate less debt than they would at other institutions.
 This institution works with its students to insure they take on as little student debt as possible.
 In fact, the average student leaves the college with only $18,152 in student loans.
 The scorecard offers a fantastic review of Grinnell.

 Every student who is interested in Political Science & Government has to look into University of Iowa.
 In addition to its bachelor's programs, University of Iowa offers graduate degrees in Political Science.
 The location in a big urban center is wonderful for young people seeking ample prospects for networking, experience, and discovery.

 Any student who is interested in Political Science & Government has to take a look at Drake University.
-Soon after graduation, political science students usually make about $39,784 in the first five years of their career.
+Students from the political science & government major at Drake University get 9.8% more than the standard graduate with the same degree.
 Based in Des Moines, Iowa, this college is a sound final choice for students who enjoy the buzz of a popular city.